George Thomas Montgomery

 George Thomas Montgomery (December 30, 1847 – January 10, 1907) was an American prelate of the Catholic Church.
-He was the first American-born Bishop of Monterey-Los Angeles (1896-1902) and later served as Coadjutor Archbishop of San Francisco from 1902 until his death in 1907.
+He was the first American-born Bishop of Monterey-Los Angeles (1896–1902) and later served as Coadjutor Archbishop of San Francisco from 1902 until his death in 1907.

 Early life and education

-Montgomery was born on December 30, 1847, on a farm in Daviess County, Kentucky, near Owensboro.
-He was one of nine children of Pius Michael and Harriet Elizabeth (née Warren) Montgomery; his uncle was Zachariah Montgomery and his cousin, Zachariah's son, was John Joseph Montgomery.
-His mother died of typhoid fever when he was 10 years old and he was raised by an aunt, Margaret Montgomery Head.
+George Montgomery was born on December 30, 1847, on a farm in Daviess County, Kentucky..
+He was one of nine children of Pius Michael and Harriet Elizabeth (née Warren) Montgomery; his uncle was the journalist Zachariah Montgomery and his cousin, Zachariah's son, was John Joseph Montgomery, a pioneer of aviation George's mother died of typhoid fever when he was ten years old, leaving him to be raised by his Aunt Margaret Montgomery Head.

-Montgomery worked in farming until 1867, when he entered Cecilian College, an all-male boarding school near Elizabethtown.
-After deciding to enter the priesthood, he was sponsored by his uncle Zachariah, who had moved to California, as a student for the Archdiocese of San Francisco.
-He attended St. Charles College in Ellicott City, Maryland, from 1871 to 1875 and completed his studies at St. Mary's Seminary in Baltimore.
+George Montgomery worked in farming until 1867, when he entered Cecilian College, an all-male boarding school near Elizabethtown, Kentucky.
+After deciding to enter the priesthood, he was sponsored by his uncle Zachariah, now living in California, as a student for the Archdiocese of San Francisco.
+Montgomery attended St. Charles College in Ellicott City, Maryland, from 1871 to 1875 and completed his studies at St. Mary's Seminary in Baltimore, Maryland.

 Priesthood

-While in Baltimore, Montgomery was ordained a priest on December 20, 1879, by Archbishop James Gibbons.
-After arriving in San Francisco, he was appointed secretary to Archbishop Joseph Sadoc Alemany.
+Montgomery was ordained a priest for the Archdiocese of Baltimore in Baltimore on December 20, 1879, by Archbishop James Gibbons.
+After arriving in San Francisco, Archbishop Joseph Sadoc Alemany.appointed Montgomery as his private secretary.
 When Patrick William Riordan succeeded Alemany in 1884, he retained Montgomery as secretary and also named him chancellor of the archdiocese.

-In San Francisco, Montgomery became known as "one of the foremost temperance advocates that California has ever known," and described alcohol as "not only debauching our young men and women, not only affecting the individual as an individual, but as a citizen—a factor of society."
+In San Francisco, Montgomery became known as "one of the foremost temperance advocates that California has ever known."
+He described alcohol abuse as "not only debauching our young men and women, not only affecting the individual as an individual, but as a citizen—a factor of society."
 In 1886, he established a local chapter of the League of the Cross, which encouraged young men to abstain from alcohol until they turned 21.
-By 1894, the San Francisco league grew to a membership of 4,000.
+By 1894, the San Francisco league had grown to 4,000 members.